 You should also specify the limits within which the eddy viscosity is allowed to vary in each grid direction.
 It is recommended that the value of the dimensionless eddy viscosity does not exceed 10 in any of the three directions.
-For applications using the mixed 1D k- $\varepsilon$ , 2D Smagorinsky turbulence model, the eddy viscosity in the vertical direction is, however, allowed values up to approximately $90\Delta z^2/\Delta t$ .
+For applications using the mixed 1D k- ε , 2D Smagorinsky turbulence model, the eddy viscosity in the vertical direction is, however, allowed values up to approximately $90\Delta z^2/\Delta t$.
 See also Dispersion Coefficients (p.
 83) and Time Step (p.
 120).

-$$\boldsymbol{E} = \frac{\boldsymbol{v}T \,\Delta t}{\left(\Delta \boldsymbol{s}\right)^2} \tag{6.13}$$ yielding $v{T,min}$ =1.8·10-6 m/s.
-See also Recommended k- $\varepsilon$ Boundary Values (p.
+$$E = \frac{v_T \,\Delta t}{\left(\Delta s\right)^2} \tag{6.13}$$ yielding $v{T,min}$ =1.8·10-6 m2/s.
+See also Recommended k-ε Boundary Values (p.
 78) in the Boundary Conditions (p.
 70) section.

-A minimum value for the eddy viscosity can be chosen to zero, but more useful is a value in the order of the molecular viscosity $1.6 \cdot 10^{-6}$ m/s.
-When applying k- $\varepsilon$ models, it is recommended you use minimum values which fulfil the Kolmogorov/Prandtl relation, i.e. kmin= $10^{-7}$ m/s and $\varepsilon{min}$ = $5 \cdot 10^{-10}$ m/s,
+A minimum value for the eddy viscosity can be chosen to zero, but more useful is a value in the order of the molecular viscosity 1.6·10-6 m2/s.
+When applying k- ε models, it is recommended you use minimum values which fulfil the Kolmogorov/Prandtl relation, i.e. k{min} =10-7 m2/s2 and ε{min} =5·10-10 m2/s3,

-In the same way as for the bed resistance you can use the eddy coefficients to damp out numerical instability (see Bed Resistance (p.~68)).
+In the same way as for the bed resistance you can use the eddy coefficients to damp out numerical instability (see Bed Resistance (p.
+68)).
 You should only use this as a last resort to your stability problem: the schematization of the bathymetry and the boundary conditions are the primary causes for a blow-up.

-When you use the k-model formulation or the standard k- $\varepsilon$ model formulation of the turbulence the CPU Time for a simulation is increased significantly as one or two additional equations are solved.
+When you use the k-model formulation or the standard k- ε model formulation of the turbulence the CPU Time for a simulation is increased significantly as one or two additional equations are solved.